marciot/esp32-dali-clock/README.md

 digits "melt" into one another.
 Watch a full demonstration on [YouTube]

+## Stretch Goal for Sponsors!

+If I get at least 25 GitHub Sponsors for this project, I will work on a vaporwave-style of this clock!
+Watch this helpful video [Vaporwave vs Outrun, What's the Difference?] for a breakdown of the differences between outrun and vaporwave aesthetic!

+## About the project

 The Dali clock was first written in 1979 by Steve Capps for the Xerox Alto and later ported to the Macintosh (see [xdaliclock] for the full history, including a link to a super trippy film